tonytvo/blog-generator/content/blog/practical-guide-oop-summary/index.md

 - liskov violations force message senders to have knowledge of the various return types, and to either treat them differently or convert them into something consistent.

 ## depending on abstraction
 - abstraction provide name for the consolidated code, allowing the name to be as a shortcut for an idea, independent of its current implementation
 - the abstractions tell you where your code relies upon an idea.
 But to get this benefit, you must refer to an abstraction in every place where it applies.

 # separating responsibilities
 - appreciating immutability
   - immutable objects are easy to understand and to reason about.
+  - because they are easy to reason about, immutable objects are also easy to test.
+Tests for immutable objects avoid extra setup, which makes the tests cheaper to write and easier to understand.
+  - another key virtue of immutable objects is that they are thread safe.
+You can't break shared state if shared state doesn't change.
+  - the best programming strategy is to write the simplest code possible and measure its performance once you're done.
+If the whole is not acceptably fast, profile the performance, and speed up the slowest parts.
+  - your goal is to optimize for easy of understanding while maintaining performane that's fast enough.
+Don't sacrifice readability before having solid performance data.
 ## [managing dependencies](/manage-dependencies)
 - this topic is covered as separate [summary blog](/manage-dependencies)